Floigan Bros.

 Floigan Bros.
-Episode 1, also known as simply Floigan Bros. or Floigan Brothers, is an action-adventure video game developed by Visual Concepts released in 2001 by Sega.
-It starred Jason Marsden and Frank Welker as the voices of the title characters.
-It was released only for the Dreamcast.
+Episode 1, also known as simply Floigan Bros. or Floigan Brothers, is an action-adventure video game developed by Visual Concepts and published by Sega.
+It was released in 2001 only for the Dreamcast.

 Plot

-The Floigan Brothers, Moigle and Hoigle, live by themselves in their very own junkyard.
+The Floigan Brothers, Moigle (voiced by Frank Welker) and Hoigle (voiced by Jason Marsden), live by themselves in their very own junkyard.
 Moigle is the larger of the two brothers, and is not controlled by the player.
 Hoigle, on the other hand, is directly controlled by the player.
 The two act as opposites; Moigle is larger and dimwitted, while Hoigle is smaller and far more intelligent than his brother.
 Moigle decides to surprise his brother with a machine, the only catch is that the parts he needs are scattered around their junkyard.
 Thus, Hoigle and Moigle begin to look for parts to the machine by solving various puzzles.
 However, hovering above the junkyard in a blimp, is Baron Malodorous.
 He wants the junkyard for his own uses, and sends out his cat mercenaries to weed out the Floigan Brothers.
 By defeating the Baron's cats, the brothers can find the parts to Moigle's machine.